Projected Robust PCA with Application to Smooth Image Recovery: Projected robust PCA with smoothing matrices

 \end{proposition}

-When $\bTheta$ can be decomposed as in model (\ref{model2}), the PCP is the optimization problem (\ref{obj}) with the nuclear penalty on $\bX$ replaced by that on $\bP\bX\bQ^\T$.
-Proposition \ref{prop-1} suggests that smaller penalty is applied in (\ref{obj}) compared to that of PCP for the same $\lam_1$.
+When $\bTheta$ can be decomposed as in model (\ref{model2}), the RPCA is the optimization problem (\ref{obj}) with the nuclear penalty on $\bX$ replaced by that on $\bP\bX\bQ^\T$.
+Proposition \ref{prop-1} suggests that smaller penalty is applied in (\ref{obj}) compared to that of RPCA with the same $\lam_1$.

-The computational benefits of (\ref{obj}) is tremendous.
-Indeed, when $\bP$ and $\bQ$ are interpolation matrices, we are allowed to find a low-rank matrix of dimension $N/2\times M/2$, rather than the original matrix with much higher-dimension $N\times M$.
-For other choices of $\bP$ and $\bQ$, the dimension of low-rank component could be even smaller.
-Considering that computing a low-rank matrix usually involves SVD, the computational advantage that (\ref{obj}) brings is even more significant.
-It is worth mentioning that our idea behind PRPCA shares similarities with the multilevel algorithms for Compressed PCP proposed by \citet{hovhannisyan2019fast}, where the interpolation matrix is used to build connections between the original ``fine'' model and a smaller ``coarse'' model.
-Their work is mainly from computational perspective, but the principle behind is the same: by applying SVD in models of lower-dimension, the computational burden can be significantly reduced.